YesIDont/sprite-path-editor/README.md

-# sprite-path-editor
+# Sprite Path Editor
-Pure HTML, CSS and JS online sprite's paths editor allowing to create vector data for game physics engines.
-Just upload your picture, watch as your paths are being automatically created.
-You can edit them before exporting data.
+Online sprite's paths editor allowing to create vector data for game physics engines.
+Traces raster data to get paths that converted to points arrays that can be edited and exported.

-TO DO:
+### TECH STACK:
+* HTML 4/5
+* LESS, BEM, COMPASS
+* JS ES5/ES6

+### TO DO / DONE:
 - [x] path tracing for convex and concave raster shapes
 - [x] canvas scaling and rescaling on window size change event
 - [x] toolbar with api alowing for quick addition of new tools